-This past year, I’ve done nothing but complain about the internet.
-I started paying for gigabit speeds in an attempt to kickstart my life after the pandemic brought everything crashing down, but my current wifi setup is barely capable, and I’m starting to feel like my whole house is a dead zone.
+Throughout 2020 I did nothing but complain about the internet.
+I started paying for gigabit speeds in an attempt to kickstart my life since the pandemic brought everything crashing down, but my current wifi setup is barely capable, and I’m starting to feel like my whole house is a dead zone.

 These days, the internet needs to simultaneously handle TV streaming, multi-person video conferencing, online school, and a whopping number of connected devices like security cameras and digital assistants without skipping a beat.
 Mesh wifi can help with this, which is why it’s become such a popular device category in recent years.
 And with Wi-Fi 6 devices on the horizon and faster internet speeds becoming more readily available, there are new mesh wifi routers to help accommodate.